galleryGiselle.com

 Soft Brushes:

-Soft fibres are designed to hold dilute paint, like in watercolour techniques.
+Soft fibres are designed to hold diluted paint, like in watercolour techniques.

 Because acrylic paint dries so quickly, there is a risk that the paint will dry on the brush, damaging it.
 Don't put your costly sable brushes at risk.